dzaima/CBQN/README.md

     - `gmake` on BSDs
     - `make clean` if anything goes bad and you want a clean slate
     - `make [...]; sudo make install` to install into `/usr/local/bin/bqn`; `sudo make uninstall` to uninstall
+    - If you want to use custom build types but your system doesn't have `shasum`/`sha256sum`, add `force_build_dir=some_identifier`.
+That identifier will be used to decide on the directory for incremental build object files.
 2. `./BQN somefile.bqn` to execute a file, or `rlwrap ./BQN` for a REPL

 ## Configuration options